The Squad (2011 film): Plot

-Indian, who has been furiously scratching since falling in the pit, goes to the medic and demands treatment because he has caught "the plague" from the dead bodies.
+Indian, who has been furiously scratching since falling in the pit, goes to the medic and demands treatment for "the plague" he has caught from the dead bodies.
 The medic throws him out, distraught because Parra has gangrene and is dying.
-Ponce tries to talk to Cortez insisting the situation has gone well beyond their control, but the corporal insists he will get all of them out safe.
+Ponce tries to talk to Cortez, insisting the situation has gone well beyond their control, but the corporal insists he will get all of them out safe.
 Indian steals gasoline from the base generator to burn the corpse pit, then strips off his clothes.
 Disgusted, the corporal kicks him back toward the pit then locks him out of the base.

 In a last effort to save his life, the remaining team try to amputate Parra's leg, but he dies shortly after the operation.
 Angry, and with no reason to remain with his patient, the medic prepares to leave.
 The corporal refuses to let him, as whoever killed the sergeant is still out there.
 In a rage, the medic reveals that he killed the sergeant rather than let him rape and murder another woman, referencing the events from Ponce's flashback.
 In retaliation, Cortez beats the medic to death in front of the horrified Ponce.
 A scream from outside prompts Ponce and Parra's friend to try and rescue Indian, but Indian is trying to cut off his "contaminated" skin and stabs Parra's friend to death when found (Indian is not seen again after this).
 Ponce tries to persuade Cortez to leave, but the corporal is now totally insane and Ponce is forced to kill him in self-defense.

 Ponce climbs slowly down the mountain, suffering flashbacks to the events before the mission - the massacre of an entire village of guerrilla sympathisers.
 He arrives at the point where the film started in a disconnected daze, when the "witch" appears behind him and screams.